How to Remove a CD Stuck in a Car Stereo

 To perform an electrical reset, simply turn the car off, disconnect the negative terminal on the vehicle’s battery, wait 10 seconds, and then reconnect.

-- Note: An electrical reset will delete all of the information stored in your audio system, such as any radio presets.
+An electrical reset will delete all of the information stored in your audio system, like any radio presets.
 So write down your favorite stations before trying this method!

 If none of the prior steps worked, it’s time to try and force the CD out.
 To do this, you can use another, second CD to act as a wedge for the original CD.
 Find a CD you don’t care about, as it may get scratched, and see if you can insert it into the CD drive.